kniazevgeny/justification/README.md

-# Space-Between Sorcery: Backend Developers’ Secret to Productizing CSS features
+# Text-justify Sorcery: Backend Developers’ Secret to Productizing CSS features

 Welcome to the **Declarative Justify API**, where backend alchemy meets text formatting wizardry.
 Transform your plain text with the magic of space manipulation.